 Corporation- This is a little easier.
 All we need is the articles of incorporation of the corporation/LLC and be in good standing with the Secretary of State.
 All officers of the corporation/LLC need to be listed and they will all need to register as well.

-19. Is it legal to own a silencer or machine gun?
+19. Is it legal to own a silencer, SBR/SBS or machine gun?

-Short answer is yes.
-They both go through the same process of ownership and the tax is exactly the same.
+Short answer is yes except for the machine gun, those can only be owned or transferred to a law enforcement or government agency.
+The silencers and SBR/SBS both go through the same process of ownership and the tax is exactly the same.

 20. Is there a way to own silencers or machine guns without having to go through the ATF?

 21. Do you require a special license to own or purchase class III/NFA items?

 No. The only criteria is you must be 21 years of age, live in a state that allows ownership and not have any felonies (same requirements as a handgun honestly).